jbollen/jbollen.github.io/_pages/about.md

 ---
 permalink: /
-title: "Wonder, en is gheen wonder"
+title: "Hello, I am Johan Bollen"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Johan Bollen is a Professor of Simulation of Complex Adaptive Systems at the University of Amsterdam and Professor of Informatics and Cognitive Science at Indiana University Bloomington.
-He served as Informatics department chair, is the director of the Center for Social and Biomedical Complexity at Indiana University, a member of the board of directors of the center for Urban Mental Health, director of the SOCIAL lab at Indiana University, and a SparCs fellow at the Wageningen University and Research.
-He was formerly a staff scientist at the Los Alamos National Laboratory and an Assistant Professor at the Department of Computer Science of Old Dominion University.
-He holds a PhD in Experimental Psychology from the Vrije Universiteit Brussel (2001).
+I am a Professor of Simulation of Complex Adaptive Systems at the University of Amsterdam and Professor of Informatics and Cognitive Science at Indiana University Bloomington.
+I served as Informatics department chair at Indiana Univesity where I am also the director of the Center for Social and Biomedical Complexity at Indiana University.
+I am a member of the board of directors of the center for Urban Mental Health, director of the SOCIAL lab at Indiana University, and a SparCs fellow at the Wageningen University and Research.
+I was formerly a staff scientist at the Los Alamos National Laboratory and an Assistant Professor at the Department of Computer Science of Old Dominion University.
+I have a PhD in Experimental Psychology from the Vrije Universiteit Brussel (2001).

-Johan has published more than 100 articles on computational psychology, computational science, network science, complex systems, social media analytics, and informetrics.
-His research has been funded by the NIH, NSF, DARPA, IARPA, EDA, NASA, and Andrew W. Mellon Foundation.
-His recent interests are unraveling the dynamics of individual and collective mental health from a complex adaptive systems perspective, including the affective, cognitive, and behavioral effects of social media on well-being.
+I published more than 100 articles on computational psychology, computational science, network science, complex systems, social media analytics, and informetrics.
+My research has been funded by the NIH, NSF, DARPA, IARPA, EDA, NASA, and Andrew W. Mellon Foundation.
+My recent interests are unraveling the dynamics of individual and collective mental health from a complex adaptive systems perspective, including the affective, cognitive, and behavioral effects of social media on well-being.

 A data-driven personal website
 ======